-Part 8 — HPE Shadowbase Real-Time Business Information Solutions
+Part 8 — HPE Shadowbase Real-Time Business Intelligence Solutions

-The previous web pages explained the evolution of RTBI, and the various technologies that over the years have been used to achieve it.
+The previous web pages explained the evolution of RTBI, and the various technologies that have been used over the years to achieve it.
 Of these technologies, data replication is by far the most flexible, least disruptive, and easiest to implement.
-The HPE Shadowbase Product Suite from Gravic, Inc. provides the transactional replication and online copying facilities needed for effective real-time business intelligence systems.
-These products also provide the infrastructure necessary to implement continuous availability architectures.
-They include Shadowbase, a real-time data replication engine, and SOLV, a powerful online copy utility.
+The HPE Shadowbase product suite provides the transactional replication needed for effective real-time business intelligence, data insight, and business insight systems.
+These products also provide the infrastructure necessary to implement continuous availability architectures, including the HPE Shadowbase real-time data replication engine and the HPE Shadowbase Online Loading (SOLV) copy utility.

 HPE Shadowbase Real-Time Replication